Monday, June 2, 2014

 </h:head>

 You can also use it on for example PrimeFaces scripts, but some additional work needs to be done.
 For detail, refer this Stack Overflow Question and Answer: Defer loading and parsing of PrimeFaces JavaScript files.
-This approach has been in production at zeef.com since March 20 (more than 2 months already thus) and has decreased the time to "DOM content loaded" from ~3s to ~1s on a modern client machine.
+At a production site, this approach has proven to decrease the average time until "DOM content loaded" from ~3s to ~1s on a modern client machine.

 Set a common attribute on multiple components